 On the other hand, I am doing the follow up before and after a big storm.
 I do try to fly out to do the changeover to new tenants.

 If you do not want to do the day to day management, you would need to hire a property manager.
 In this case your key to success is to find a trusted team member.
+And if you are wary of how your property will be managed and taken care of by your tenants, you can always be on the lookout to shop for homeowners insurance to insure and protect your property at all times.

 You need to be able to trust their judgment on choice of contractors and trust how they handle tenant matters.
 They are going to be your day to day person on the front who represents not only you but also your money.